Frequently Asked Questions

 1. Do you allow pre-purchase exams on horses?

 Yes!
 And we encourage it on horses greater than two years of age.
-Because vets are now scheduling more than a week out quite often, we require a non-refundable deposit of $1000, which is applied to the purchase price.
+Because vets are now scheduling weeks out quite often, we have two options available.
+The first is that you may book the exam without a deposit, but the horse will not be held for you and will still be marketed and offered for sale.
+If the horse sells, we will notify you so you may cancel the exam.
+Alternatively, you can put down a non-refundable deposit of $1000, which is applied to the purchase price, and I will hold the horse for up to two weeks for a pre-purchase exam.
 Although I try my best to know each horse and be fully honest about their health history, I can't always know what is going on inside of a horse and therefore not only do I request PPEs on most horses that I buy, but I have no problem with PPEs being performed on horses that I sell.

 Horses must stay on the farm for all PPEs.
 The buyer may use any vet of choice that will attend the farm.
 Buyers are responsible for all costs associated with the PPE.
 Buyers have 24 hours after test results come through from the PPE to make a deposit or the horse will be offered again for sale.

 2. Do you allow for additional genetic testing on a horse I am interested in buying?